 Audit in health and safety is the systematic, objective and critical evaluation of an organization’s health and safety management system.
-Over time, the health and safety management system fail to fulfil its preventive functionality, leading to greater risks.
+Over time, the health and safety management system fails to fulfil its preventive functionality, leading to greater risks.
 The occupational health and safety Audit in health and safety allows for checking if the system works, where it is failing and where it can be improved.

 Changes in personnel, procedures or the use of new technology are factors that can increase the workers’ exposure to risk.
 Occupational health and safety Audit in health and safety identifies problems, deficiencies or opportunities for improvement.

-The Audit in health and safety weighs the degree of integration of preventive measures in the management of the company, in the changes of equipment, and products, in the maintenance of facilities or equipment and the supervision of dangerous activities, among other aspects.
+The Audit in health and safety weighs the degree of integration of preventive measures in the management of the company, in the changes of equipment, and products, in the maintenance of facilities or equipment and in the supervision of dangerous activities, among other aspects.

 What is an audit in health and safety?